Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Free Online Resources: Websites, e-books, and PDFs can be found for many outdoor topics.

-By curating and using your outdoor reference library this way, you not only enhance your knowledge and skills but also deepen your connection to the outdoors and inspire others around you.
+By curating your outdoor reference library in this way, you not only enhance your knowledge and skills but also deepen your connection to the natural world.
+Plus, you’ll inspire others around you to get outside and explore.
 Happy adventuring!

 Now It's Your Turn-